 Best Mattress For Sufferers Of Acid Reflux

-People who experience Gastroesophageal Reflux Disease (GERD) experience sleep apnea, insomnia, restless leg syndrome, and lethargy or daytime sleepiness; among others.
-Just talking about it is actually stressful to begin with.
+People who experience Gastroesophageal Reflux Disease (GERD) may also experience sleep apnea, insomnia, restless leg syndrome, and lethargy or daytime sleepiness, etc. Last updated

 How Does Acid Reflux Affect Your Body and Sleep?

-This backflow of acid can dangerously reach your larynx and throat which triggers coughing and choking sensation.
-This is what rouses you from a deep sleep and making it entirely difficult for you to sleep again.
+This backflow of acid can reach your larynx and throat which triggers coughing and choking sensation.
+This is what arouses you from a deep sleep and makes it difficult for you to fall asleep again.

-There are around 60 million people in the United States who suffer from acid reflux – that is a very large number to begin with.
-It’s alarming to note too that approximately around 25 million Americans experience GERD every day.
-This is said to cause a lot of complications to your health, sleeping habits, career, and even your social life.
+There are around 60 million people in the United States who suffer from acid reflux.
+It’s alarming to note that approximately around 25 million Americans experience GERD every day.
+This can cause a lot of complications to your health, sleeping habits, career, and even your social life.

 What Causes Acid Reflux?

-A hiatal hernia – A disease occurs when the upper part of the stomach and LES move above the diaphragm, causing acid to move up into your esophagus.
+Hiatal hernia – A disease that occurs when the upper part of the stomach and LES move above the diaphragm, causing acid to move up into your esophagus.

 - Eating large meals and/or lying down right after and/or bending over at the waist.